Police identify suspect who led officers on chase throughout Baton Rouge Wednesday morning

 The chase unfolded around 9 a.m. after the suspect tried to set a fire in the parking lot of a Shell gas station on Jefferson Highway near Lobdell Avenue, according to police.
 Video showed the suspect also led police onto I-110 and through parts of the LSU campus.

-Members of the Baton Rouge Police Department and the East Baton Rouge Parish Sheriff's Office were involved in the pursuit.
+Members of the Baton Rouge Police Department and the East Baton Rouge Parish Sheriff's Office were called in to assist the pursuit.

+"Because it was widespread throughout the city, his actions dictated our actions.
+We just wanted to make sure that everyone remained safe.
+People were aware, but at no point in time did we feel anyone's safety had been jeopardized," Coppola said.

+Lathan is charged with resisting arrest, aggravated flight, and simple damage to property.

 Desktop NewsClick to open Continuous News in a sidebar that updates in real-time.